worktheclock/replit.github.io/tutorials/11-using-the-replit-database.md

-# Using the Repl.it database
+# Using the Replit database

 ![](/images/tutorials/11-database/11-01-db-heading.png)

 In previous tutorials we used the file system to store data persistently.
 This works fine for smaller projects, but there are some limitations to storing data directly in a file system.
 A more advanced way to store data which is used by nearly any production application is a database.

 Another advantage of storing data in a database instead of in files is that it separates our code and data cleanly.
-If we build an application on Repl.it that processes any kind of data, it's likely that we'll want to share the code with other people but **not** the data.
+If we build an application on Replit that processes any kind of data, it's likely that we'll want to share the code with other people but **not** the data.
 Having our data cleanly separated into a private database allows us to do exactly this.

-In this tutorial, you'll see how to store data from a Repl.it project directly in the Repl.it key-value store, one of the simplest varieties of database, similar to a Python dictionary and more scalable.
+In this tutorial, you'll see how to store data from a Replit project directly in the Replit key-value store, one of the simplest varieties of database, similar to a Python dictionary and more scalable.

 As a demonstration project, we'll build a basic phone book application, storing contact information about friends and family and a command line application to allow users to: